Lapin0t/phd-manuscript/main/02_games.typ

 == Strategies as Indexed Interaction Trees <sec-itree>

-In @def-tsys, I have defined strategies similarly to #nm[Levy] and
+In @def-tsys, we have defined strategies similarly to #nm[Levy] and
 #nm[Staton]~#mcite(<LevyS14>), that is, by a state-and-transition-function
 presentation of automata.
 This representation is theoretically satisfying, however most of the time it is painful to work with formally.
-As an example, let's assume I want to define a binary combinator, taking two transition systems as arguments and returning a third one.
-Each of the two inputs is a dependent record with four fields, so that I have to work with eight input components to define the resulting transition systems, itself consisting of two families of states, and then, depending on these new states, two suitable transition functions.
+As an example, let's assume we want to define a binary combinator, taking two transition systems as arguments and returning a third one.
+Each of the two inputs is a dependent record with four fields, so that we have to work with eight input components to define the resulting transition systems, itself consisting of two families of states, and then, depending on these new states, two suitable transition functions.
 This is a lot to manage!

-This unwieldiness is well known: while useful, writing state-machine-like code is closely linked to the dreaded _spaghetti code_ and _callback hell_.
-It is perhaps the prime reason why widely used programming languages have started organizing it using syntactic facilities like the #txtt("yield") keyword of python's _generators_#margin-note[
+This unwieldiness is well known: while useful, writing state-machine-like code explicitly is closely linked to the dreaded _spaghetti code_ and _callback hell_.
+It is perhaps the prime reason why widely used programming languages have started organizing it more soundly with syntactic facilities like the #txtt("yield") keyword of python's _generators_#margin-note[
   For enlightening background on Python's generator syntax, see for example the Motivation section of the #link("https://peps.python.org/pep-0255/")[PEP 255].